-How to track productivity
+How to Track Productivity

-What’s worked for our firm is a framework in which the managing partner tracks time on an ongoing basis, runs the productivity reports, and works with staff if there are productivity problems.
+What’s worked for our firm is a framework where the managing partner tracks time on an ongoing basis, runs productivity reports, and works with staff if there are productivity problems.
 At monthly partner meetings, we include a recurring agenda item for productivity review.
 The review looks at where we are as a firm, whether there are any issues on a staff member basis, and what can be done to improve productivity.

 An important note—don’t forget that your reports are only as good as the time entries.
-There is a time commitment front-loaded into this process to ensure that staff members know how to properly categorize their time, and to fine-tune any errors in classifying or entering time along the way.
+There is a time commitment front-loaded into this process to ensure that staff members know how to properly categorize their time and to fine-tune any errors in classifying or entering time along the way.

 Make sure to add a training piece to your orientation system that covers common timekeeping issues—a little pre-planning pays off big-time down the road.

-Putting insights to work
+Putting Insights to Work

 The information we gained was helpful for staff coaching and evaluation as well as our monthly partner meetings.
 When reviewing time entries we could see at a glance if an attorney was spending too much time on certain types of tasks.
 In some cases, they might have still been in a learning curve, but in others, we were able to identify gaps in knowledge or firm procedure that we could easily remedy.